How Claiming My Brownness Helped Me Decolonize My Ideas Of Beauty

-The first time I became aware that I was different from some of the folks I would call “mi gente” was when Disney’s animated drama Pocahontas came out in theaters.
-It was 1995, and everyone in my second-grade class was telling me I looked just like the fictionalized cartoon heroine.
-I did not think too much about it — until I realized it was all that anyone thought of me.
+The first time I became aware that I was different from some of the folks I would call “mi gente” was when Disney’s animated drama Pocahontas came out in cinemas.
+It was 1995, and everyone in my second-grade class was telling me I looked just like the fictionalised cartoon heroine.
+I did not think too much about it — until I realised it was all that anyone thought of me.

 It was a lesson I learned while playing pretend princesses with my friends.
 I insisted that I wanted to be Cinderella, but they told me I couldn’t because the only role available for me was Pocahontas.
 It’s not because I was Latina.
 It was 1990s Miami; most of us were Latinx.
 It was because my Latinidad — a Brown Latinidad — wasn’t celebrated in South Florida.
 In fact, it is not celebrated at all.
 While the world has labeled Miami the capital of Latin America, there’s a specific kind of Latinx that thrives in this region and a beauty standard that is upheld: white, light-eyed, and wealthy.
 The rest of us are fodder for daily anti-Blackness and anti-Indigeneity.
 My entire life, within Latinx spaces, I have been called a slew of slurs, specifically for my golden brown skin, high cheekbones, almond-shaped eyes, and dark hair.
 I have understood, since childhood, that whiteness is the pedestal Latinxs worship on their knees — and this message has been repeated to me throughout my life.